Building Thinking Skills series

 James Madison Critical Thinking Course

 Students in high school and beyond—even adults—might want to tackle the James Madison Critical Thinking Course.
-This huge, 534-page worktext is more challenging than The Fallacy Detective but it seems more “approachable” than most other formal logic course.
-This is probably because most lessons are presented as cases being investigated by Detective Stephanie Wise of the Los Angeles Police Department.
-Other situations or subject matter are used, but almost everything is taught within a practical context.
+This huge, 534-page worktext is more challenging than The Fallacy Detective but it seems more approachable than most other formal logic courses.
+This is probably because most lessons are presented as cases being investigated by a police detective.
+Other situations and subject matter are also used, but almost everything is taught within a practical context.
 Instruction on each new topic is relatively brief and includes examples.

 Organizing Thinking workbooks helps students apply critical thinking skills across various subject areas using graphic organizer forms.
 See my review here.